 There are a few questions to ask yourself when considering whether or not to outsource your shop drawings.
 The first question is most likely will this be cost-effective?

 You probably have a few more concerning questions, such as How do I know that the company I hire will be able to produce drawings that are up to my standards?
 Will my shop will be able to work with drawings produced by someone else?How can I be sure that I will get my drawings on time?

-These are all important questions that we will try and help you navigate.
+These are all important questions that we will try and help you navigate.… Read the rest

 A couple of years ago, I worked as a Draftsman for an Arichtectural Millwork company here in Pennsylvania.
-We focused primarily on Commercial Casework and had a decent system for creating Shop Drawings.
+We focused primarily on Commercial Casework and had a decent system for Creating Quality Shop Drawings.